jeffqchen/10DIN2VGA/README.md

 Close the front shell onto the assembly.
 Hold the shells together with one hand, and put the M2-16mm screw in.

-When it begins to feel harder to turn the screw driver, start using only 3 fingers to turn the screw driver in order to prevent over-tightening it and crack the front shell.
+When it begins to feel harder to turn the screw driver, start using only 3 fingers to turn the screw driver in order to prevent over-tightening it and cracking the front shell.

 The screw head should be flush or slightly below the back surface of the dongle as shown below.